U.S. Coast Guard to host ‘National Safe Boating Week’ kickoff event

 Young says that 86% of boating deaths happen from drowning so they want to make sure people are educated on what to do.
 From flotation devices to having a plan, it’s all a part of their mission to protect you.

-“Just the basics of going out there and making sure you come back home safe at the end of the day.”
+“Just the basics of going out there and making sure you come back home safe at the end of the day,” Young said.

-Mayor’s from surrounding counties will be at the event today to show their support for the Coast Guard’s mission.
+Mayors from surrounding counties were scheduled to be at Friday’s event to show their support for the Coast Guard’s mission.